ritchieng/dlami/README.md

 Please take note we have updated TensorFlow and all of its dependencies.
 The new version is available as `TFAMI.v2`.

-## FAQs
+## FAQs (Relating to Driver Issues)
-1. I am facing this error `Failed to initialize NVML: Driver/library version mismatch`, how do I solve it?
+1. Error: `Failed to initialize NVML: Driver/library version mismatch`
-	- Simply run `sudo reboot`.
+	- Run `sudo reboot`.
+2. Error: `NVIDIA-SMI has failed because it couldn't communicate with the NVIDIA driver.
+Make sure that the latest NVIDIA driver is installed and running.`
+	- Run `sudo apt-get update`.

 ## Regions (TFAMI.v2)
 - N. Virginia `ami-a96634be`